Mahakpreetk/Event-Creation/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Firstly you can set up react environment using npx create-react-app foldername.

 ### `npm test`